tr8-protocol/tr8-contracts/README.md

 While TR8 users interact primarily through making attestations to the EAS contract, there are several contracts deployed as part of TR8 protocol.

 - `TR8.sol` - The TR8 contract provides several functions.
-It acts an a EAS `SchemaResolver`, hooks that gets called when each attestation is made or revoked.
+It acts an a EAS `SchemaResolver`, hooks that get called when each attestation is made or revoked.
 When a minting/claiming attestation is made, the `onAttest()` hook triggers the minting of the TR8 to eigible attestation recipients.
 When a "new TR8 drop" attestation is made, the hook triggers the deployment of a dedicated NFT contract for the drop.
 In this way, the contract also acts as a Factory contract which minimally clones NFT contracts.
 The attestation includes NFT metadata and access permissions for issuers and claimers, stored onchain within the attestation and/or newly deployed contract.
 Finally, the `TR8` contract acts a registry for drops and keeps track of reserved _nameSpaces_ for issuers.
 - `TR8Nft.sol` - This is the implementation contract for TR8 NFTs.
 Each drop gets it own contract/collection which gets [cloned](https://docs.openzeppelin.com/contracts/4.x/api/proxy#Clones) from this contract.
 These NFTs are cross-chain NFTs that implement the `ERC721Transportable` interface to faciliate arrivals and departures.
-- `TR8Transporter.sol` - Powered by LayerZero, this contract is a transport hub for many TR8 NFT contracts.
+- `TR8Transporter.sol` - Powered by LayerZero, this contract is a transport hub for _many_ TR8 NFT contracts.
 One transporter is deployed per chain and all movement of NFTs move through them.
 If a transporter detects that a drop NFT contract has not yet been deployed on the destination chain, it calls out to the `TR8` contract on that chain to deploy, at the same address as the home chain.
 ![TR8 Transporters](https://violet-manual-egret-987.mypinata.cloud/ipfs/QmZt8FYKxYuTgpZsBv8NuduYWdoPY4yWRr9F882vGhYbzw)

 #### Optional TR8 Hook contracts